 Go to my.plymouth.edu

 - Click on the ‘Services’ tab.

 In the myFinances block click on ‘View My Bill’.

 - Family Access members: Go to the ‘View Bill for’ line just below and be sure you have selected your student’s name from the drop-down menu before clicking the ‘Go’ button.

 - Select the billing term you wish to view from the drop-down menu in the upper right hand corner of the online bill.

-- For Spring 2019, bills will be posted on November 9th and are DUE on December 7th (or a payment plan must be in place with TMS to cover the entire balance)
+- For Spring 2022, bills will be posted on the first Friday of November and are DUE by the first Friday of December (or a payment plan must be in place with Nelnet to cover the entire balance)